-The Boolean variable configuration is initially stored in a register (``(1)'' in Fig.~\ref{fig:klimaXOR}).
+The Boolean variable configuration is initially stored in a register ((1) in Fig.~\ref{fig:klimaXOR}).
 The variables and their respective conjugates are then provided as an input signal to a crossbar array to evaluate violation of the individual CNF and XOR clauses (2).
 For problems with $N$ variables and $C$ clauses, the crossbar has $2N$ columns and $C$ rows.
 The input to the crossbar is applied as binary voltage signals at the columns.
 Each variable $x_j$ and its negation $\overline{x_j}$ are mapped to the column pairs $\{2j, 2j + 1\}$, while clauses correspond to the rows of the crossbar.
 Each literal is represented by a binary-valued crossbar connection $b_{ij}\in\{0,1\}$ that allows current to flow from a column to a row.
 Here, positive literals $x_j$ connect rows to columns with even indices $2j$, while negative literals $\overline{x_j}$ connect to columns with odd indices $2j+1$.
 These connections are facilitated by memory devices at each crossbar that can be switched between an ON and an OFF state, such as resistive random-access memory (RRAM)~\cite{pedretti2025solvingSAT}, static random-access memory (SRAM), or embedded Flash memory cells~\cite{bhattacharya2024ho}.
 This crossbar array functions as a $C$-by-$2N$ matrix, with entries of 1 where literals appear and 0 elsewhere.
 The output current at each row is then equivalent to a matrix--vector multiplication between the input signal and the array.
-Using the encoding described above, the output signal of each crossbar row is proportional to the Hamming distance of the input signal and the literals of the respective clause, such that it indicates the number of true literals.
+Using the matrix encoding of the clauses described above, the output signals of the crossbar rows are proportional to the number of true literals in the clauses for the current assignment of variables.